 A well-defined management system is key to meet customer and organisational purpose.
 The management system is the organisation’s operating system.
 The way we approach management and improvement.
 When considering the design of the lean management system, it helps to think about two fundamental requirements.
 Firstly, how we organise ourselves to manage performance and secondly, how we organise to manage improvement.

 We visit many organisations.
 Often, there is tension between these two requirements.
 This results in confusion.
 Senior leaders ask for both the output required today and to improve business performance.
 Managers have both activities.
-But how can they achieve the latter when they don’t have the stability to maintain the current required performance?
+But how can they achieve the latter when they don’t have stability to maintain the current required performance?
 The tension between maintenance (ensuring current performance meets the standards defined) and improvement (moving to a new standard) is the main reason we started our Lean Learning Journey platform.
-In it, we share a process to develop problem solving capability and have more recently gone on to look at how to stabilise processes through standardised work.
+In it, we share a process to develop problem solving capability.
+Recently we have gone on to look at how to stabilise processes through standardised work.

 To successfully implement both maintenance and improvement it helps to think about them as two discrete activities.
 Each requires two different routines to manage them effectively.
 To illustrate it is useful to define the differences between performance and improvement management systems.